QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

 3. Install Qubes Windows Tools by starting the setup program (logged in as administrator), optionally selecting the ``Xen PV disk drivers``.

-   **Caution:** The Qubes graphics driver is still in experimental development.
+   **Caution:** For Windows 7, the installation of the graphics driver in the first step will probably break the Windows qube, causing it to show only a black window and become unresponsive; the graphics driver has to be installed later on in a second step described below.
+For Windows 10 and 11, the Qubes graphics driver is still in experimental development.
 It may work or not, possibly depending on your hardware.
 So, in Windows 10 and 11, it may be less risky to install Qubes Windows Tools without selecting this driver, and later on, to try it in a clone of your Windows VM by re-running the installation in change mode.

    **Warning:** The installation of the PV disk drivers may lead Windows to declare that the hardware has changed and that, in consequence, the activation is no longer valid, possibly complaining that the use of the software is no longer lawful.
 It should be possible to reactivate the software if a valid product key is provided.